adaptivestone/framework-documentation/docs/06-Controllers/03-middleware.md

     ];
   }

+  // optional — declared `static` so the framework reads the schema WITHOUT
+  // instantiating the middleware (no constructor side effects at route setup /
-  // optional
+  // codegen)
-  get relatedQueryParameters() {
+  static get relatedQueryParameters() {
-    // A Standard Schema-conformant schema (Yup, Zod, Valibot, ArkType, ...) that defines middleware-related `req.query` parameters.
-It allows you to validate and get those parameters in `req.appInfo.query` relative to the route in which the middleware is declared. return yup.object().shape({
+    // A Standard Schema-conformant schema (Zod, Valibot, ArkType, yup ≥1.7, or
+    // `defineSchema`) for middleware-related `req.query` parameters.
+Validated
+    // and exposed on `req.appInfo.query`, relative to the route the middleware
+    // is declared on.
+    return yup.object().shape({
       limit: yup.number(), // For example
     });
   }

   // optional
-  get relatedRequestParameters() {
+  static get relatedRequestParameters() {
-    // A Standard Schema-conformant schema that defines middleware-related `req.body` parameters.
-It allows you to validate and get those parameters in `req.appInfo.request` relative to the route in which the middleware is declared. return yup.object().shape({
+    // Same, for middleware-related `req.body` parameters — exposed on
+    // `req.appInfo.request`.
+    return yup.object().shape({
       name: yup.string().required(), // For example
     });